Modify a cross-site network

 For additional considerations for configuring this field, see Wire bandwidth.

-1. Depending on your topology, select the connection or redundant connections that you created for your first site, Site A.
+1. Select the connections that you created for your first site, Site A.

-2. Depending on your topology, select the connection or redundant connections that you created for your second site, Site B.
+2. Select the connections that you created for your second site, Site B.

 You can't enter a VLAN tag value that is already in use on the same Cross-Site Interconnect connection.